Xtiger3/SittingPostureClassification/README.md

 # SittingPostureClassification

 ## Instructions
-To use the software, install the files “Pose Detection Model.ipynb”, "body_language_lr.pkl", and "error.wav" to the same folder.
+To use the program, install the files “Pose Detection Model.ipynb”, "body_language_lr.pkl", and "error.wav" to the same folder.
 Run the file "Pose Detection Model.ipynb" on macOS Jupyter Notebook.
 A raw webcam feed window should pop up.
 Sit up straight to avoid the error sound.